WebAssembly/component-model/design/mvp/Async.md

 memory from which the 8-byte (pointer, length) of the string result can be loaded.

 The async export ABI provides two flavors: stackful and stackless.
+The stackful ABI is currently gated by the 🚟 feature.

 The async stackful export function signature is:
 ```wat